verrazzano/docs/content/en/docs/security/appsec/appsec.md

 By default, all Kubernetes pods are run as root user, UID 0.
 There are a few ways that you can specify that the container run as a non-root user.
 The first way is to modify the image build and use the `USER <UID>` instruction.
 Even if the there is no user account that matching the UID, the container will run as the specified user.
-This means that there is no entry in `/etc/passwd`, so running `whoami` from the shell will return an error saying that the user doesn't exist.
-However, if you run the `id` command from the shell you will see that the container process is running as the specified id.
+This means that there is no entry in `/etc/passwd`, so running `whoami` from the shell will return an error such as `whoami: cannot find name for user ID 2000` However, if you run the `id` command from the shell you will see that the container process is running as the specified id.
 It is better if the image build explicitly creates a user and group, then uses that with the `USER` instruction.

 The second way to run as non-root is to update the security context in the Pod spec.
 This works even if you don't specify the `USER` instruction during